 Have you heard about the famous No-Knead Bread?
-It became a phenomenon a year or so ago (maybe longer, not sure) when Jim Lahey from the Sullivan Street Bakery published a recipe for it and it has created an enormous revolution for bread-bakers everywhere.
+It became a phenomenon around 2007 when Jim Lahey from the Sullivan Street Bakery published a recipe for it and it has created an enormous revolution for bread-bakers everywhere.

 My aunt passed along the recipe to me and I’ll admit I was kind of a skeptic when I first read through it.
 But I tried it and I can honestly say I make this bread at least three or four times a month.

 It is the perfect pairing for almost any meal: Italian (it works wonders with lasagna!), chicken and rice, you name it.
 The beauty of this recipe is that it is so easy, SO EASY, you won’t even believe it.

 The truth is in the name, you don’t have to knead this bread dough AND you don’t have to pull out your heavy-duty mixer to make it.
 If you know me well enough, you know I heart my Bosch mixer with every fiber of my being, but I’ll gladly leave it on the shelf for this bread.

 Most importantly, you can wow your friends beyond belief (and who doesn’t like to wow every now and again, really).